yoctoalex/eap-lb-lab/README.rst

 .. figure:: _figures/1_13.png

-`d)` Now let's see our app's enpoints on the map.
+`d)` Now let's see our app's endpoints on the map.
 Go to the **MONITOR APPLICATION** card where you can see that both endpoints are shown on the map - one in North America, the other one in Europe.

 .. figure:: _figures/1_14.png